Internalism and externalism: Reasons

 There is also a distinction in ethics and action theory, largely made popular by Bernard Williams (1979, reprinted in 1981), concerning internal and external reasons for an action.
 An internal reason is, roughly, something that one has in light of one's own "subjective motivational set"—one's own commitments, desires (or wants), goals, etc. On the other hand, an external reason is something that one has independent of one's subjective motivational set.
 For example, suppose that Sally is going to drink a glass of poison, because she wants to commit suicide and believes that she can do so by drinking the poison.
 Sally has an internal reason to drink the poison, because she wants to commit suicide.
-However, one might say that she has an external reason not to drink the poison because, even though she wants to die, one ought not kill oneself no matter what—regardless of whether one wants to die.
+However, one might say that she has an external reason not to drink the poison because, even though she wants to die, one ought not to kill oneself no matter what—regardless of whether one wants to die.

 Some philosophers embrace the existence of both kinds of reason, while others deny the existence of one or the other.
 For example, Bernard Williams (1981) argues that there are really only internal reasons for action.
 Such a view is called internalism about reasons (or reasons internalism).
 Externalism about reasons (or reasons externalism) is the denial of reasons internalism.
 It is the view that there are external reasons for action; that is, there are reasons for action that one can have even if the action is not part of one's subjective motivational set.